ESIPFed/science-on-schema.org/guides/Issue27-UpdatesForDatasetVariables.md

 }
 ```

-#### qudt:Enumeration
+### qudt:Enumeration

+The [Quantity, Units of Measure,Dimensions and Types (QUDT) ontology](http://qudt.org/) provides an extensive set of data type definitions and related properties.
 Example encoding for a variableMeasured that is populated with a controlled vocabulary, using qudt:dataType/qudt:Enumeration.

 ```
  {